philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

   serverless: ga
 ---

-# Ingest lag
+# Ingest Lag

-This is a recurring topic and theme and deserves its own heading.
-The idea is always the same, calculate the time it takes from reading a document, until you receive it in Elasticsearch.
-Store that in minutes, seconds, milliseconds, and use it to quickly graph and alert on.
+Ingest lag is a recurring topic that deserves its own section.
+The goal is simple: calculate the time it takes from when a document is read to when it is received by Elasticsearch.
+Store this value in minutes, seconds, or milliseconds, and use it to create visualizations and alerts.

+The basic calculation is:

-The generally working idea is the following: `event.ingested - @timestamp`
+`event.ingested - @timestamp`

+## Understanding `event.ingested`

-The `event.ingested` is available in two ways:
+The `event.ingested` timestamp can be obtained in two ways:

 - `_ingest.timestamp`

-Available using mustache notation `{{_ingest.timestamp}}` in all processors except script.
+  Available via mustache notation `{{_ingest.timestamp}}` in all processors except `script`.

 - `metadata().now`

-Available only in the script processor.
-Use it instead of `_ingest.timestamp`
+  Available only in the `script` processor.
+Use this instead of `_ingest.timestamp` when working with scripts.

-The `event.ingested` will be set in the `fleet final pipeline` but that one runs at the latest possible time.
-The calculation in `SECONDS` is usually granular enough.
+Note that `event.ingested` is typically set in the **Fleet final pipeline**, which runs as the last step in the ingest process.
+Calculating the latency in **seconds** is usually sufficient for most use cases.

+## Calculating Ingestion Latency

-The following script is the main magic and the minimum you should implement.
-It will create a new field called `event.ingestion.latency` and you can leverage that to see the full progress.
+The following script is the core of the solution.
+It creates a new field, `event.ingestion.latency`, which you can use to monitor ingestion performance across your pipelines.

 ```json
 {